Do I Have To Change My Name After A Divorce?

 Parties will sometimes agree that one or the other party may “buy out” the other party’s child tax credit by bringing the other party to a “tax neutral basis.”
 For example, if the party entitled under the decree to claim the child would receive a $1,000 tax benefit for claiming the child and the other party would receive a $3,000 tax benefit for claiming the child, then the other party may pay $1,000 to the first party and then claim the child on his or her taxes, even though it wouldn’t technically be their year to do so.
 This “tax neutral” process requires the parties to cooperate in exchanging tax information to determine how much of a benefit they would receive for claiming a child tax credit in any given year.

 For more information on Changing Your Name After Divorce In Utah, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.